securityfirst/tent-content/contents_en/communications/making-a-call/beginner/making-secure-calls-on-your-phone.md

 (Learn more about this in Signal for [Android] (umbrella://lesson/signal-for-android) and [iOS](umbrella://lesson/signal-for-ios).)

 *Some countries block Signal servers to prevent secure communications.
-To circumvent blocking, use a VPN.*
+To circumvent blocking, use a VPN (consider local legislation).*

 (Learn more about this in [Internet](umbrella://lesson/the-internet/0).)